PRANEET-C/Sales_Analysis-Python/README.md

 # Sales_Analysis-Python-

-Objective of the project:
+## Objective of the project:
--Improve customer experience by observing sales data -Increase revenue
+- Improve customer experience by observing sales data
+- Increase revenue